awsdocs/aws-sct-user-guide/doc_source/CHAP_UserInterface.md

 AWS SCT can use database credentials that you store in AWS Secrets Manager\.
 You can fill in all values in the database connection dialog box from Secrets Manager\.
 To use Secrets Manager, make sure that you store AWS profiles in the AWS Schema Conversion Tool\.

 For more information about using AWS Secrets Manager, see [What is AWS Secrets Manager?](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) in the *AWS Secrets Manager User Guide*\.
-For more information about storing AWS profiles, see [Storing AWS service profiles in the AWS SCT](#CHAP_UserInterface.Profiles)\.
+For more information about storing AWS profiles, see [Storing AWS service profiles in AWS SCT](#CHAP_UserInterface.Profiles)\.

 **To retrieve database credentials from Secrets Manager**